Einstein's Light Clock

 ~~~~~~~~~~~~~~~~~~~~~

-Speed of light is always constant because light travels in a gravity-centered thread tension network (never been ruled out).
+Speed of light is always constant because light travels in a gravitationally-centered thread tension network (never been ruled out).

 So, the speed of light is relative to the thread network surrounding the determining mass (moon, planet, star, system, galaxy, etc.)